lowercase-app/learn/docs/publishing/documents.md

 ## Adding a document to your profile

-It's possible to add each document to your [lowercase profile](/user/profile.html).
+It's possible to add each document to your [lowercase profile](/user/profile.html)in the document's settings.
 This is a nice way to create a collection of documents shown on your profile when it's enabled.

 ## Custom URLs